syvlo/syvlo.github.io/_pages/research.md

 - University of Zurich, Switzerland, 15/11/2022
 - French Ministry of Finances, 29/06/2022

-## PhD students qualifiers
+## PhD students qualifiers (*CSI* in french)

 - Scientific expert for the PhD qualifier of Ananthu Aniraj (INRIA), 14/09/2023
-- Scientific expert for the PhD qualifier of Kun Li (Twente University), 24/03/2022
+- Scientific expert for the PhD qualifier of Jurrian Doornbos (Wageningen University and Research), 16/01/2023
 - Scientific expert for the PhD qualifier of Ihab Bendidi (Université PSL), 05/01/2023
-- Scientific expert for the PhD qualifier of Jurrian Doornbos (Wageningen University and Research), 16/01/2023
+- Scientific expert for the PhD qualifier of Kun Li (Twente University), 24/03/2022

 ## Hiring committee